 By following these four recommendations, you’ll gain all the information you need to make an informed, intelligent decision.
 If you want a quick, cheap home inspection, many companies in the phone book can help you.
 Or you can have a friend or relative come with you or you can even do the inspection yourself.

-But if you want your home inspection to be complete and through – removing doubt and giving you peace of mind – then I invite you to call our company.
+But if you want your home inspection to be complete and thorough – removing doubt and giving you peace of mind – then I invite you to call our company.

 We have professionals answering the phones to answer your questions and to be able to give you an exact quote right over the phone.
 They also work earlier and later than most to make sure we are there for you.
 They are available from 7 am to 7 pm Monday through Saturday.
 Or, if you prefer, just leave your name and telephone number after this message and we will be glad to return your call first thing in the morning.